Autocomplete

 }

-Autocomplete gives you full control over the items rendering and filtering.
-That means you can remove any items from rendering based on the user input or control async data loading.
+Autocomplete gives you full control over item rendering and filtering.
+You can remove any items based on user input or control asynchronous data loading.

 function DemoFiltering() {